2DGD-F0TH/2DGD_F0TH/chapters/010_Game_Design.md

 ![Example of a telegraphed screen-filling attack in a shooter](./images/game_design/telegraphing.png){width=60%}

 Another example of telegraphing was used in the Bioshock series: the first shots of an enemy against you always miss, that is used to avoid "out of the blue" situation, which can be seen as a form of "telegraphing" both the presence and position of enemies.

+### Shooters

+#### Make the bullets stand out

+One of the most annoying things that can happen when you're running-and-gunning your way through a level is being hit by a not-so-visible bullet.

+Your own bullets, as well as (and most importantly!) the enemies' should stand out from the background and the other sprites, so that the player can see and avoid them.

+Some people may want to ask why your own bullets should stand out too, the answer is: so you can easily aim for your targets.